wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Warlord.md

 Warlords increase their range of possible actions, making their bursts harder to predict and mitigate.
 They can then follow this up with conditionally powerful attacks

 UNIQUE:
 [[Cunning#Drums of War|Drums of War]]: Declare secretly whether you will skip the next turn.
-If you do, Stealth your next 6 skills
+If you do, you can slot 1 more skill per slot the round afterwards
 [[Cunning#Ride at Night|Ride at Dusk]] (P): Each time you rest, Stealth your next 3 skills [[Cunning#Coup d'Etat|Coup d'Etat]]: Attack.
 If uncontested and the enemy is low enough, kill them.
 High CD, high STA cost